eekcoopuw/jobmon/docsource/tests.rst

 Pytest is used for automatic tests, both unit tests and integration tests.

 Load tests are manual and are performed using a deployment of the release candidate.
-Therefore these are also UAT.
+Therefore these are also User Acceptance Test (UAT).

 Unit Tests
 **********